-Jeremy Duncan, Assistant Professor, Department of Biological Sciences and Department of Pediatric & Adolescent Medicine
+Jeremy Duncan, Assistant Professor, Department of Biological Sciences Western Michigan University and Adjunct Assistant Professor, Department of Biomedical Science Homer Stryker MD School of Medicine

 Paige Blinkiewicz's research investigates the role of transcription factors in the development and function in the hearing organ and the balance system of the inner ear.
 By finding differentially expressed transcription factors in these regions, we aim to identify gene regulatory networks that contribute to the diverse morphology and function of these sensory organs.
 This project will lead to improved success in translational studies.